• Skip to primary navigation

 This rich, creamy pasta bake combines seared steak with cheesy Alfredo sauce and tender noodles.
 It bakes until bubbly and golden, making it the ultimate comfort food for pasta and steak lovers alike.

-It’s great for feeding a family or meal-prepping a few dinners.
-The creaminess of the Alfredo complements the steak’s bold flavor perfectly.
+It's great for feeding a family or meal-prepping a few dinners.
+The creaminess of the Alfredo goes with the steak's bold flavor perfectly.

 Add broccoli or spinach if you want to sneak in some greens.